 Durable tear- and curling-resistant cover

 The benefit of using a grid notebook like the Field Notes Grid Notebook is that you can make drawings and diagrams using a scale.
+In fact, many design professionals use grid notebooks for this very reason.
 This particular set of three grid-page notebooks is also helpful for illustrating complex topics and doing equations and calculations.
 Featuring rounded corners and pages made of thick cardstock, your notes will resist tearing and curling, even with wear.
 The paper is acid-free, too, so you can still see your precise drawings, even after a lot of time has passed.
-The notebooks do come in black options as well as a multi-pack, which includes grid notebooks and blank notebooks.
+The notebooks also come in three-packs of blank and ruled page options, as well as a mixed three-pack that offers one blank notebook, one ruled notebook, and one grid notebook.

 Each notebook contains 48 pages, which is slightly fewer than other options.
 They are pocket-sized, making them more portable.
 Depending on your use, however, the thinner profile might be a benefit.
 They’re designed to be taken into the field and used to record measurements and diagrams.
 Keeping them lightweight and portable makes that easier.